explosion/spaCy/website/docs/api/architectures.md

 helpful for background information.
 The neural network state prediction model consists of either two or three subnetworks:

-- **tok2vec**: Map each token into a vector representations.
+- **tok2vec**: Map each token into a vector representation.
 This subnetwork is run once for each batch.
 - **lower**: Construct a feature-specific vector for each `(token, feature)` pair.
 This is also run once for each batch.
 Constructing the state